AlexanderAdelAU/TMS9900-SBC/README.md

 	BYTE	0DH,0AH,0
 ```

-Note, that setting the page using the XOP Call (SETPAGE) acts in a similar manner to the Memory Mapper (74LS612)  in that the address register is set but has no affect until the PSEL signal goes low.
+Note, that setting the page using the XOP Call (SETPAGE) acts in a similar manner to the Memory Mapper (74LS612)  in that the segment address register (R9) is set but has no affect until the PSEL signal goes low.
+The segment address register contains 2 bytes.
+The upper byte is the page that is in effect, and the lower byte is the page that is base page, in the event a long or far call is made.
 So using the SETPAGE is just a method os telling the LDS and LDD and CALL_FAR which page to access.
 The XOP CALL_FAR routine will push the value of the segment register (R9), and return Instruction pointer onto the stack before making the long call.
 The SEG pseudo op does nothing more that insert the segment value into the assembler hex code output so that the monitor or any other load software can load the module into the desired memory segment.

 ### Terminal Communications Interface
 Communications Interface